EnochMwanzo/membership-group-customer-journey/README.md

 <img src="https://github.com/EnochMwanzo/membership-group-customer-journey/blob/main/examples/welcome-email-example-1.png" alt="welcome email example 1" style="display: inline-block; width: 40%;">
 <img src="https://github.com/EnochMwanzo/membership-group-customer-journey/blob/main/examples/welcome-email-example-2.png" alt="welcome email example 2" style="display: inline-block; width: 40%;">
 </div>
 The code has similar functions for every conversion event and some other situations I thought of where the group may need to email a customer.
 The database also has data on the groups and sessions that customers sign up for.
-I will eventually write about them all here.
 For example I included a sequence where a loyal paying member can become a leader for group sessions.

 ```py
 number_of_sessions = convert_to_dict(cur.execute(